Last updated: Dec-11-2024

 constructor parameter.

-To set the color scheme for the player, you need to specify three colors (as hex values) to be used for the base
+To set the color scheme for the player, you need to specify three colors (as hex values) to use for the base

 , accent